loopbackio/loopback-next/docs/site/REST-middleware-sequence.md

 }
 ```

-The middlware-based sequence itself is basically a named middleware chain.
+The middleware-based sequence itself is basically a named middleware chain.
 Each
 middleware serves as an action within the sequence.
 The `handle` function
 executes registered middleware in cascading fashion.